• Active learning is at the heart of everything we do.

 • Science

-In Kindergarten, students are introduced to the scientific method and are expected to approach their investigations as a scientist would.
-The discovery method is used so that students find the answers themselves rather than being given the correct solution to the problem.
-They are asked to begin predicting and encouraged to develop a lifelong love of science.
+In Kindergarten, students are introduced to the scientific method and are encouraged to approach their investigations like scientists.
+Using the discovery method, students find answers independently rather than being given the correct solution.
+Through hands-on exploration, they delve into basic science concepts.

 Grade 1

-The first grade curriculum encourages curiosity, independence, and resilience.
-Students take risks in a classroom environment that supports asking questions and sharing observations.
-Across disciplines, projects come to life through innovative hands-on activities that encourage creative problem solving while establishing a solid academic foundation.
+Focused on the developmental needs of six and seven year olds, the first grade curriculum encourages curiosity, independence, and resilience.
+Students become more independent students, learning to take greater risks in a classroom environment that supports asking questions and sharing observations.
+They increase their stamina through raised academic expectations and engage in joyful learning across disciplines.
+Projects come to life through innovative hands-on activities that encourage creative problem solving while establishing a solid academic foundation.
+Learning to balance increased independence while fostering kindness amongst their peers is at the center of the work of first grade.

 • Language Arts

-The first grade literacy program develops each student’s reading, writing, listening, and public speaking skills so that they are prepared to become not just readers who can pull words off of a page but curious seekers of content.
-By the end of the year, students read appropriately leveled texts aloud with teachers and peers, write across a variety of genres, and master the spelling of all main sight, or “red,” words which demonstrates their ability to move onto the escalated expectations of second grade readers and writers.
+The first grade literacy program develops each student’s reading, writing, listening, and public speaking skills so that they are prepared to become not just readers who can pull words off of a page, but curious seekers of content.
+In first grade, students read appropriately leveled texts aloud with teachers and peers, write across a variety of genres, and master the spelling of many sight and “red,” words, all the while increasing their ability to move onto more advanced material.

 READING: In a classroom that is rich in literature, students move from decoding to reading for meaning.
-Consistent assessments using the Developmental Reading Assessment allow teachers to closely monitor each child’s reading growth throughout the year.
+As teachers move through the scope and sequence, diagnostic assessments drive their instruction, providing a vehicle to both differentiate pacing while also closely monitoring each child's reading growth throughout the year.

 • Math

-The homeroom teachers work in conjunction with the Math Specialist to supplement the curriculum to offer individualized support and enrichment.
+Students engage in whole-class activities, small-group instruction, and individual investigations when learning math each day in the classroom.
+The homeroom teachers work in conjunction with the Math Specialist to supplement the curriculum to offer individualized support and enrichment, pulled from a variety of supplemental curricular resources.

 • Science